 Macro Context

-The US Dollar Index (DXY) is hovering near 105.20, providing a steady headwind for gold.
-Treasury yields remain elevated after last week's hawkish Fed remarks, with the 10-year yield sitting at 4.45%.
-However, geopolitical tensions in the Middle East continue to underpin safe-haven demand, giving gold a bid despite the strong dollar.
-The market is currently pricing in a 68% chance of a rate hold at the June FOMC meeting, which limits aggressive dollar buying.
+The US Dollar Index (DXY) is hovering near 105.00, providing a light headwind for gold price.
+Treasury yields remain elevated, with the 10-year yield sitting at 4.40% after last week’s hawkish Fed remarks.
+Geopolitical tensions in the Middle East, however, continue to underpin safe-haven demand, keeping the gold price bid despite dollar strength.
+Markets are currently pricing a 75% probability of a rate hold at this week’s FOMC meeting, limiting aggressive dollar buying for now.

 Session Outlook